Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/KroneckerProduct/skeletal.rst

 ``Builtin``, here we use a ``SympyFunction`` which in turn is a subclass of ``Builtin``.
 ``SympyFunction`` has been customized for built-in Mathics functions that are implemented via SymPy.

-Also in contrast the title line for ``Undefined``, the title line here is longer because there is a Wikipedia entry that corresponds to this function, and because there is a correspoding SymPy function as well.
+Also in contrast the title line for ``Undefined``, the title line here is longer because there is a Wikipedia entry that corresponds to this function, and because there is a corresponding SymPy function as well.

 ``KroneckerProduct`` Function Definition Description